Form Designs can be used for a variety of reasons. Several of the most common uses are Compliance, Continuous Feedback and Performance Tracking.

 Are there any examples I can use in intelliHR?

 Yes!
 On your platform the forms that are preset to track key metrics are the 'Self Assessment' or the extended 'Self Assessment and Role Evaluation'.
 Following employee completion of this self-assessment, the 'Performance Assessment and Summary Task' is triggered so that managers can also rate employees performance over the same time period.
 To make the forms convenient for employees, questions regarding happiness and ongoing achievements and challenges are gathered from other forms such as the 'Check In'.
-For a complete summary of where the performance data is pulled from by default please see the help desk article regarding Performance Report card Elements here.
+For a complete summary of where the performance datasets originate from, please see the help desk article regarding Performance Report card Elements here.

 Where do I start?